Letters from the living to the dead. Curated by Kelcey Ervick.

 On Substack: @Writer-ish and @Drafts, Deals & Detours.
 Also: Bestselling novelist, published in 11 languages.
 And: Micro prose author, essayist, editor, teacher.
 Super proud of: Poetry Society of America fellowship.
 Writes from: Island of Hawaiʻi.

 I'm a writer and teacher of creative nonfiction.
-My current project is a collection of essays about crime narratives.
+My current project is a collection of essays about true crime narratives.

 Writer and teacher.
 Author of the novels The Hitch (Roxane Gay Books, 2026) and Treasure Island!!!
 (Europa Editions, 2012).